 A few years ago, I bought a new car online!
 I got a fantastic deal, the entire process went smoothly, and there were none of the problems you’d normally associate with car buying.
 It was truly a wonderful experience.

-I didn’t shop a dealer’s website, I used this independent service.
+I didn’t shop a dealer’s website, I used an independent service.
 At their website, you can pick any vehicle that you want.
 Then you select the color, equipment, and accessories.

 Once you’re done making your selections, you’ll see the final price.
 I compared the price online using Kelly Blue Book and Edmonds and these sites confirmed that I was getting an incredible deal!